This is Eva. She is here to ask some of the questions we think you might have about our Eco Actions.

 Leaner, Cleaner Production

-At SCA, maker of TENA® incontinence products, we use state-of-the-art technology to ensure our manufacturing processes are as efficient as possible.
+At Essity, maker of TENA® incontinence products, we use state-of-the-art technology to ensure our manufacturing processes are as efficient as possible.
 Most of our factories follow an independent international environmental management system by the International Organization of Standardization (ISO 14001) to ensure continued compliance and improvements in reducing environmental impact.
 Our newer production sites are preparing for certification.

 We are proud of the progress we have made so far.
 State of the art technology means that the conversion of materials to TENA products is a clean, lean, low energy process.
 In North America, we have reduced the amount of waste our factories send to landfill by 77% during the last eight years by improving our production process, recovering excess materials and by recycling packaging.